 Lakehouse at Waterhead Inn – Perched on the northern end of Windermere with views of the lake, it’s a 12-minute walk into town.

-So, what would Anywhere We Roam do?
-Paul and I think it is a toss-up between Ambleside and Keswick.
-For a more rugged adventure head to Keswick.
-For a good diverse mix of experiences go for Ambleside.
+For a more rugged adventure, head to Keswick.
+For a more diverse mix of experiences, go for Ambleside.

 MAP & RESOURCES